Star Ocean: The Last Hope: Gameplay

-The Private Action system (often shortened to PA) is a feature that returns from previous games in the Star Ocean series, where the main protagonist, Edge, can interact with his teammates.
+The Private Action system (often shortened to PA) is a feature that returns from previous games, where the main protagonist, Edge, can interact with his teammates.
 PAs consist of actions such as conversing with them during rest after exploration or battle, the player can form a rapport with him/her, which increases the member's affection or respect for the main character.
 Choosing the correct choices during actions would unlock special events or cutscenes between Edge and the team member.
 Placing characters in the same room also builds up rapport and unlocks even more PA events.
 If a member is severely injured in battle, a special "Rage" mode can be unlocked which allows close members to attack enemies with more power.
 PAs are also able to change the ending of the game with different cutscenes being shown, there are a total of about 100 PAs which can be unlocked in the game.

 The game features a gameplay mechanic called the "Battle Enhancement Attribute Type" (BEAT), a system which allows the player to choose the preferred type of fighting styles of team members, such as their offense, defense and sneak attacks.
 As combat experience increases, the team can achieve higher combat rank statuses, which unlock advanced styles, known as Action Upgrades.

 Story

 Setting

-The Last Hope is a prequel to the original Star Ocean and takes place on Earth in S.D.
-0010 (A.D 2096), where the world is on the brink of destruction.
+The Last Hope is a prequel to the original Star Ocean and takes place on Earth in S.D 0010 (A.D 2096), where the world is on the brink of destruction.
 In A.D.
 2064, World War III broke out after several clashes between the World Republic Federation, the ruling government body on Earth, and its enemies around the world.
-WMDs were utilized by both factions of the war without hesitation, razing the lands on Earth.
+Weapons of mass destruction were utilized by both factions of the war without hesitation, razing the lands on Earth.
 The declining situation lead the people to believe that the end of the world was nearing, but the critical situation forced both factions to declare a ceasefire.
 In the aftermath of the war, most of the Earth's population has been killed and the natural environment was deteriorating at an alarming rate.

 The surviving population of mankind were forced to live in the confinement of underground cities and the countries banded together to form a governing body known as the Greater United Nations in A.D 2065.
 The Universal Science and Technology Administration or USTA was established by the Greater U.N, its mission was to locate a new home planet for mankind in the far reaches of outer space.
 In S.D.
 0001 (A.D.
 2087), the first year of the newly established Spacedate calendar, Professor Trillas Bachtein succeeded in his Subspace warp drive experiments which was a breakthrough in space travel.
 That same year, the USTA secretly put in motion its Space Reconnaissance Force or SRF project which would then in S.D.
 0010 send the first human expedition into outer space to locate a suitable planet for the relocation of mankind.